-The global-status and global-control MSRs supported by the machine-check mechanism include the MCG CAP, MCG STATUS, and MCG CTL registers.
+The global status and control MSRs are the MCG CAP, MCG STATUS, and MCG CTL registers.

 Machine-Check Global-Capabilities Register.
 Figure 9-1 shows the format of the machine-check global-capabilities register (MCG_CAP).
 MCG_CAP is a read-only register that specifies the machine-check mechanism capabilities supported by the processor implementation.